peterhoward42/minikafka/docs/log.md

                 *  round trip virgin to not virgin next message number
         *  Full regression test run
-        *  Have the server log the culling time o  Restart testing cli for both storeage options
+        *  Have the server log the culling time
+        *  Restart testing cli for both storeage options
             *  In mem store
-            *  filestore where no such dir o  filestore on prev used dir o  when server from cli using existing rootDir, it says next stored message is being saved as message number 1?
+            *  filestore where no such dir
+            *  filestore on prev used dir
-                    *  get to bottom of
-                        *  message culling is losing knowledge of current file and thencenext msg nuber
-                            *  make sure capture with failing suite test
-                            *  design solution
-                            *  code and test the solution incrementally
-                                *  code
-                                *  test up from index upwards
-                            o  rename method in index to say next o  after production of 4 messages, consumer clie saying poll only got 1 (which may be ok), but that nextmsgNum advanced to 2 - which is wrong. o  put temp logging in to debug o  get to bottom of
-                    o  make sure capture fix in a test o  after production of 4 messages, consumer clie saying o  can the installed artefacts have less clashing names? o  update readme for rootDir env var and expiry o  Update main git branch with this
+        o  can the installed artefacts have less clashing names? o  update readme for rootDir env var and expiry o  Update main git branch with this